agentzh/code2ebook/README.md

     -c
     --color               Use full colors in the HTMTL outputs.

+    --css FILE            Use FILE as the CSS file to render the HTML pages instead of using the default style.

     -e PATTERN
     --exclude PATTERN     Specify a pattern for the source code files to be